peterfoo22/rails-mister-cocktail/README.md

 A cocktail recipe site that holds cocktail recipes.
 Users can add, delete, or modify existing recipe cards.
 Cards have ingredients, instructions, and images of different cocktail recipes.

 <b>Features:</b>
-Users are able to delete, add, modify, and view different recipes.
-When adding ingredients  user has different options that are preloaded in the drop down menu.
-Users can also modify drinks based on their knowledge.
+<p>Users are able to delete, add, modify, and view different recipes.</p>
+<p>When adding ingredients  user has different options that are preloaded in the drop down menu.</p>
+<p>Users can also modify drinks based on their knowledge.</p>

 <b>Running the project:</b>